top of page

 Reena

 Is Maa Durga (a Hindu Goddess) a manifestation of this mindset?
-History shows feminine power being awakened, when revenge was called for, after a bout of repression.
-We need to glorify proactivity, instead of reactivity.
+History shows that feminine power was strengthened when revenge was called for after a bout of repression.
+We need to glorify proactivity instead of reactivity.

 Garima

 Oppression triggers reactivity.
-Mythologically, Maa Durga was an oppressed householder, before she said ‘Enough’.
+Mythologically, Maa Durga was an oppressed householder before she said, ‘Enough’.
 Proactivity may not necessarily be triggered by oppression.
-It calls for awareness and foresight and resistance, on a routine basis as opposed to reactivity.
+It calls for awareness, foresight, and resistance on a routine basis as opposed to reactivity.

-The most powerful Gods and Goddesses are essentially destroyers; whether Durga, Kali, Shiva or Krishna unlike Laxmi, Saraswati, Vishnu, Brahma, who are worshipped as Creators or Preservers.
-They don’t negotiate with the oppressors.
+The most powerful Gods and Goddesses are essentially destroyers, whether Durga, Kali, Shiva, or Krishna, unlike Laxmi, Saraswati, Vishnu, or Brahma, who are worshipped as Creators or Preservers.
+They don’t negotiate with oppressors.

-Feminine energy is almost always equated with patience, endurance, sacrifice, the nurture principle, compassion and ability to basically put up with glorified nonsense.
-The women’s sexuality is stripped off, by symbolically worshipping her as ‘Maa’ (Mother), and its variants.
+Feminine energy is almost always equated with patience, endurance, sacrifice, the nurture principle, compassion, and the ability to put up with glorified nonsense.
+Women’s sexuality is stripped off by symbolically worshipping her as ‘Maa’ (Mother) and its variants.
 Any deviation from this archetype projects her in a bad light.

 No wonder men get confused when they come across girls who don’t fit traditional stereotypes.
 If a father has an extramarital affair, he faces resentment, but the mother has to face shame, as well.